True or false: brushing your teeth right after eating is the best way to protect your smile?

 Most mouthwashes cover bad breath but they do not treat the underlying cause.
 Bad breath can be caused by bacteria in your mouth, cavities, gum disease, or it may be a sign of other medical issues.
 Your dentist can help rule out dental issues as the cause.
 If you like using mouthwash, go with an alcohol-free brand, because the alcohol in mouthwash will dry out your mouth.

 Myth #7: Sugar-free gum is a good way to clean your teeth if you can’t brush.

 The gum increases saliva flow and removes food particles that may be trapped in the teeth.
 So chew away!

 Myth #8: Flossing is as important as brushing.

 Flossing removes almost ½ of the bacteria and food particles that are found in your mouth after you eat; not flossing means your only doing half the job!

 Myth #9: In order to prevent cavities, you need to brush your teeth for at least 2 minutes.

 Yes, two minutes, twice a day.
-And if you are not flossing you are missing half the spots where harmful bacteria hides that causes cavities and gum disease.
+And if you are not flossing you are missing half the spots where harmful bacteria hides that cause cavity and gum disease.